Wall Street Analyst Initiated Arrival [ARVL]. What else is Wall St. saying

 Mr. Cuneo stated, “I intend to bring the full depth of my experience to this operational role, ensuring that the Company executes on its next set of strategic goals.
 I look forward to working closely with Denis, the rest of the Board and our employees for the benefit of all Arrival’s stakeholders.”.

+Arrival represents 486.07 million in outstanding shares, while the company has a total market value of $95.60 million with the latest information.
+ARVL stock price has been found in the range of $0.1425 to $0.1704.

-Compared to the average trading volume of 9.37M shares, ARVL reached a trading volume of 6630648 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 9.78M shares, ARVL reached a trading volume of 11012613 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Berenberg have made an estimate for Arrival shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 06, 2021.
 While these analysts kept the previous recommendation, Barclays raised their target price to Overweight.
 The new note on the price target was released on June 03, 2021, representing the official price target for Arrival stock.